zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency-database-wins.md

 description: How to resolve EF Core concurrency conflicts by keeping the database values and discarding the current changes
 canonical: /saving/concurrency-database-wins
 status: Published
-lastmod: 2026-06-24
+lastmod: 2026-07-26
 ---

 # EF Core Concurrency: Database Wins

-Database Wins keeps the values currently stored in the database and discards the current application changes in conflicts and retrying `SaveChangesAsync()`.
+Database Wins keeps the values currently stored in the database, discards the current application changes, and then retries `SaveChangesAsync()`.

 ## Resolve a Conflict with Database Wins